PickawayDemocrats/pickawaydemocrats.github.io/scholarship.md

 with democracy and community.

-Your application will enter you in an opportunity for a one-time scholarship award of $300.
+Your application will enter you in an opportunity for a one-time scholarship award of at least $300.
 This scholarship can be applied to developmental learning experiences after graduation from high school.

 Do you have a special interest you would like to pursue with further learning?
 Going off to college or trade school?
 Any of these will qualify you enter to receive one of these competitive awards.

-This is the first annual <b>ENGAGE FOR THE FUTURE</b> scholarship award.
+This is the second annual <b>ENGAGE FOR THE FUTURE</b> scholarship award.
 One non- partisan scholarship will be awarded to a high school senior in each of the four public school systems in Pickaway County.
-Each award will be for $300 and can be applied to a formal learning situation of your choice.
+Each award will be for at least $300 and can be applied to a formal learning situation of your choice.
 This may be, for example; art classes, ceramics classes, college tuition, music lessons, horseback riding lessons, tech school tuition, guitar lessons, master